Las Vegas Smog Check Services

 Smog Check Pricing list at a State of Nevada DMV Official Emissions Renewal Site

-Participating emission inspection stations can renew your vehicle registration at the same time you get your smog check.
-Stations may charge up to $10 extra.
-Your vehicle record is updated instantly, and your decal and registration certificate are then mailed to you.
-Remember to bring your renewal notice, and you can pay renewal fees by cash, check, or credit card.
+You can renew your vehicle registration at certain emission inspection stations when you get your smog check.
+They may charge up to $10 extra.
+Your vehicle record will be updated right away, and you will receive your decal and registration certificate by mail.
+Please bring your renewal notice, and you can pay with cash, check, or credit card.

 Convenient Smog Check Locations